bd2kccd/bd2kccd.github.io/docs_src/causal-rest-api.md

 POST https://cloud.ccd.pitt.edu/ccd-api/{userId}/priorknowledge/upload
 ````

-Since there's no need to summarize a prior knowledge file, the response of a successful prior knowledge file upload will look like:
+Due to there's no need to summarize a prior knowledge file, the response of a successful prior knowledge file upload will look like:

 ````javascript